 Official scores from the TOEFL or IELTS are required for students who have been in the U.S. for 5 years or less and English is not one's native language.

 Students may request a fee waiver if the payment of our application fee would constitute a family financial hardship.
 First-year applicants should consult with their high school counseling or guidance office to confirm if individual financial circumstances fit those designated by NACAC or the College Board.
-On the Common Application online, qualified students should choose one of the two fee waiver options and mail the form directly to the Office of Admissions.
-If a form is unavailable, a letter requesting that a fee waiver be considered and briefly documenting the financial hardship preventing fee payment may be provided.
+On the Common Application online, qualified students should choose the Common Application fee waiver option and mail the form directly to the Office of Admissions.
+If a form is unavailable, a letter from your counselor, requesting that a fee waiver be considered and briefly documenting the financial hardship preventing fee payment, may be provided.

-Applicants have the option to submit supplementary material (art, music, or creative writing) for review.
+Applicants have the option to submit supplementary material for review.
 Material should be submitted only when it represents a substantial amount of an applicant’s time, dedication, and energy.
 Students should note that supplementary material will not be reviewed by Barnard faculty, and there is no guarantee it will be reviewed by the Admissions Committee.
-Original work should not be sent to Barnard, and all material should be clearly identified with the applicant’s name and address.
-Supplementary material is part of the application and will not be returned.

 Early Admission allows exceptional high school students the opportunity to apply to Barnard in advance of their regular graduation date.
 Students who apply to Barnard as Early Admission applicants must demonstrate that they are academically and emotionally prepared for the rigors of college and must submit all required recommendations and supporting material from high school.
 Successful Early Admission applicants have typically gone well beyond the minimum requirements for high school graduation, exhausting much of the curriculum offered at their high school.